 The 1940 Act requires classification of the Company's investments by its respective level of control.
 As defined in the 1940 Act, "Control Investments" are investments in those portfolio companies that the Company is deemed to "Control."
-"Affiliate Investments" are investments in those portfolio companies that are "Affiliate Companies" of the Company, as defined in the 1940 Act, other than Control Investments.
+"Affiliate Investments" are investments in those portfolio companies that are "Affiliated Companies" of the Company, as defined in the 1940 Act, other than Control Investments.
 "Non-Control/Non-Affiliate Investments" are those that are neither Control Investments nor Affiliate Investments.
-In general, the 1940 Act prescribes that the Company has control over a portfolio company if it owns greater than 25% of the voting securities of the portfolio company.
-The Company is deemed to be an affiliate of a portfolio company if it owns between 5% and 25% of the voting securities of such portfolio company or has one or more seats on the affiliated company's board of directors.
+In general, the 1940 Act prescribes that the Company has control over a portfolio company if it owns greater than 25% of the voting securities of the portfolio company or has one or more seats on the affiliated company's board of directors.
 However, if the Company holds 50% or more contractual representation on a portfolio company's board of directors, the Company will be deemed to have control over the portfolio company.